-Courses numbered 100 and above transfer to all campuses within the University of Hawaii system, including the 4-year campuses.
-Courses numbered below 100, however, generally do not transfer to 4-year colleges.
-Students are advised to plan any transfer program in accordance with requirements of the intended 4-year institution since each establishes its own regulations.
+Courses numbered 100 and above transfer to all campuses within the University of Hawaii system, including the baccaulaureate degree campuses.
+Courses numbered below 100, however, generally do not transfer to baccaulaureate degree colleges.
+Students are advised to plan any transfer program in accordance with requirements of the intended baccaulaureate degree institution since each establishes its own regulations.